 Council is pleased to advise the Cross-River and CityHopper ferry services have resumed on an interim timetable.
 Council has sourced five new KittyCats to undertake these services while assessments are undertaken on Council’s timber ferry fleet.

-The KittyCats are new modern vessels, with wide panoramic windows which will allow exceptional views of the river city and provide a pleasurable travelling experience for commuters and visitors.
-With increased capacity and speed, the new KittyCat CityHopper will run at 25-minute intervals, an 11-minute improvement over the previous 36-minute monohull service.
+The KittyCats are new modern vessels, with wide panoramic windows which allow exceptional views of the river city and provide a pleasurable travelling experience for commuters and visitors.
+With increased capacity and speed, the new KittyCat CityHopper will run at 30-minute intervals.

 Council has committed $48.7 million for the next three years to upgrade ferry terminals, including Dockside and Mowbray Park, to improve accessibility for all users.
 Council is committed to ensuring safe, efficient and accessible public transport networks across the city, and continues to improve accessibility, connectivity, and flood resilience of the ferry terminal network